nguyennk/moonlight-blade-eng-patch/README.md

 # English patch for Moonlight Blade Game

-Currently only work for Taiwan version
+Currently only work for Taiwan version, will prob die when new version come out, will try to keep up with it while I still playing :D

 # How did I translate it?